 There are several types of marketing degrees, depending on your level of education:

-- Associate’s degree: it takes two years, you can access with your high school diploma, it’s perfect for students who are not ready to embark themselves on an extended degree.
+- Associate’s degree: it takes two years; you can access it with your high school diploma.
+It’s perfect for students who are not ready to embark on an extended degree.

-- Bachelor’s degree: it takes three or four years, you can also access with your high school diploma or an associate’s degree.
+- Bachelor’s degree: it takes three or four years; you can also access it with your high school diploma or an associate’s degree.

-- Master’s degree: it takes two years, you need to have earned a bachelor’s degree in marketing to access, it’s perfect for those who need to get more advanced information.
+- Master’s degree: it takes two years; you need to have earned a bachelor’s degree in marketing to access it.
+It’s perfect for those who need to get more advanced information.

-- Doctorate degree: it takes four to six years; it’s the highest education you can get in marketing; usually, you need a master’s degree to access.
+- Doctorate degree: it takes four to six years; it’s the highest education you can get in marketing; usually, you need a master’s degree to access it.